-Meanwhile, indirect export is a way of selling goods through an intermediary/exporter in the country of origin, and then the goods will be sold by the intermediary.
-The intermediaries are usually export management companies and export trading companies.
+Meanwhile, indirect export is a way of selling goods through an intermediary/exporter in the country of origin. intermediaries are usually export management companies and export trading companies.
 The indirect type has advantages and disadvantages that are inversely proportional to the direct type.
-The advantage is that production resources will be concentrated, and there is no need to handle the process directly.
+The advantage is that production resources will be centered, and there is no need to handle the process directly.
 Disadvantages are less control over distribution and lack of knowledge of operations in other countries.

 So much for this discussion about exports.
 We know how export is beneficial for every country.
 What products does Indonesia do to increase its foreign exchange.
 As business owners, we must know these things, especially companies that have goods delivery activities.

 HashMicro IT Inventory Software can help you improve the accuracy and speed with which you create customs documents.
 Integrate various systems used to improve the accuracy and speed to create customs documents, such as reports of incoming and outgoing goods per customs document, WIP, scrap, and others.